jenkinsci/datetime-constraint-plugin/README.md

       }
     }
   }
-};
+}
 ```

 **Scripted Pipeline**

 ```
 node {
-  stage() {
+  stage('curfew') {
     curfew()
   }
-};
+}
 ```

 ## Showcase

-Following you will find a demonstration of what the prompt for manual approval, in case someone triggers the pipeline outside of the allowed timeframe:
+Following you will find a demonstration of what the prompt for manual approval looks like, in case someone triggers the pipeline outside of the allowed timeframe:

 <img src="./screenshots/pipeline_abort.png" width="350" alt="Curfew UI Demo">